srl-labs/learn-srlinux/docs/blog/posts/2024/terrapin.md

 done
 ```

+The raw output of the script when executed against the Containerlab topology above can be found [here](https://gist.github.com/hellt/346117c124186ef9d077aa7c6b9ab1fb).

 ## SR Linux and Terrapin Attack mitigation

 In SR Linux we use the upstream OpenSSH server implementation from the Debian distribution as of 23.10.1 release.
-Since Debian patched the vulnerability in their OpenSSH implementation, we will use the patched version in the next patch release of SR Linux, benefitting from the upstream fix.
+Since Debian patched the vulnerability in their OpenSSH implementation, we will use the patched version in a later release of SR Linux, benefitting from the upstream fix.

+/// note

+The management network should already be significantly protected from access by unwanted entities.
+When the access to the management network (and thus the SR Linux SSH server) is properly protected and only highly trusted entities have access, the severity and risk of the vulnerability is also significantly lower.

+As stated in the disclaimer at the beginning of the article, this is not an official Nokia alert or security response to the CVE-2023-48795.
+For an official response please contact your Nokia representative.

+///

 Still, if you wish to mitigate the attack in your current SR Linux release, you can do so by disabling the `chacha20-poly1305` cipher mode in the SSH server configuration.
 To do so, you may create the following sshd configuration file:

 ```
-admin@srl:~$ echo "Ciphers -chacha20-poly1305@openssh.com" | sudo tee /etc/ssh/sshd_config.d/te
+admin@srl:~$ echo "Ciphers -chacha20-poly1305@openssh.com" \
-rrapin.conf
+    | sudo tee /etc/ssh/sshd_config.d/terrapin.conf
 ```

 This file will remove the `chacha20-poly1305` cipher mode from the list of supported ciphers on the SR Linux SSH server side effectively removing the vulnerable cipher mode from the list of supported ciphers and mitigating the attack.